testrepo4747/identification/code-bert/readme.md

-# CodeBERT for Generating Commit Messages from Code Changes
+# CodeBERT for Generating Commit Messages from Code Changes (diffs)

 This folder contains code for training and testing CodeBERT to generate commit messages from code changes.